 The production process of Sandwichbikes wooden frame consists of 3 stages.

 1st Stage: Veneer production

 After being cut down in the local forest, the beech trunks are sprayed with water, so that the trunk wood maintains its quality.
 Before it goes into production, the trunk wood goes into steam pits where they are fanned by hot water vapour for 48 hours.
 Then the wood is soft enough for the peeling machine.
 After peeling, the wet veneers run through a belt dryer after which they are sorted electronically by quality before they move on to the next production stage.

 2nd Stage: Pressing

 Before the veneers are brought into shape, for the Sandwichbike frame, 15 layers are glued together with adhesion rollers.
 The bonded veneers are brought into shape in a press using high pressure.
 The adhesive hardens more quickly because the pressing tools are heated.

 The pressed plates are cut into equally wide shaped wood parts by CNC-controlled saws, making it as accurate as can be.
 As the finishing touch, the wooden plates of layered plywood are treated with a varnish that is breathable and UV-resistant so that Sandwichbikes is all weather proof.

 But how does it all stick together?

 This is where the smart cylinders come in.
+The Sandwichbikes uses aluminium blocks for the frame.
 These carefully milled aluminum parts are what turns four wooden panels and two wheels into a Sandwichbike.